danielkov/log0/README.md

 ### `Include()`

-This method adds any number of log levels to the `Levels` of the logger, e.g.: adding `DEBUG` to the default list of `INFO` - `CRITICAL`.
+This method adds any number of log levels to the `Levels` of the logger, e.g.: adding `DEBUG` to the default list of `INFO` - `FATAL`.

 ```golang
 var log = log0.Default()